Trump, Democrats blame each other for deaths of migrant toddler and father

 GRAPHIC WARNING: This story contains a photograph of a young child and a man who died, an image readers may find distressing.
 The image is lower down in the story.

-WASHINGTON -- U.S. President Donald Trump and Democrats blamed each other Wednesday for the deaths of a migrant father and his toddler daughter whose bodies were seen in searing photographs, symbolizing the perils faced by those trying to cross illegally into the U.S.
+WASHINGTON -- U.S. President Donald Trump and Democrats clashed Wednesday over who was to blame for the deaths of a migrant father and his daughter whose drowned bodies were seen in searing photos from the U.S.-Mexico border.

-Speaking to reporters as he left the White House for a four-day trip to Asia, Trump said he was disturbed by the images.
-But he said the deaths could have been prevented and castigated Democrats for failing to pass legislation he claimed would stop people from trying to make the dangerous trek.

-"If we had the right laws, that the Democrats are not letting us have, those people, they wouldn't be coming up.
-They wouldn't be trying," the president said.
-"They can change it very easily so people don't come up and people won't get killed."

-Oscar Alberto Martinez Ramirez and daughter Valeria were trying to cross into the U.S. after fleeing from El Salvador when they were swept into the Rio Grande.

-Photos by journalist Julia Le Duc and first published by Mexican newspaper La Jornada show their bodies lying face-down near the riverbank.
-Her arm was draped around his neck, suggesting she clung to her father in their final moments.
+"Watching that image of Oscar and his daughter Valeria was heartbreaking.
+It should also piss us all off," former Obama housing chief Julian Castro said during the first of two nights of Democratic presidential debates.
+"And it should spur us to action."

+Trump, when asked about the image, said, "I hate it."
+But he argued the deaths would not have happened without Democrats dragging their feet on congressional legislation to toughen security at the border.

-"I hate it," Trump said when asked about the image, "and I know it could stop immediately if the Democrats change the law.
+"I know it could stop immediately if the Democrats change the law.
 They have to change the laws.
 And then that father, who probably was this wonderful guy, with his daughter, things like that wouldn't happen."

+The photo of Oscar Alberto Martinez Ramirez and daughter Valeria, who were trying to cross into the U.S. after fleeing from El Salvador when they were swept into the Rio Grande, added an emotional punch to a debate at the centre of the 2020 White House contest.
+Trump is campaigning on hard-line immigration policies aimed at reducing the flow of migrants coming to the U.S. -- policies Democrats have called inhumane.

+Castro, also a former San Antonio mayor, said that if elected, he'd use executive orders to immediately end the Trump administration's "zero tolerance" immigration policies, which briefly led to immigrant families being separated at the border.
+Other candidates made similar promises, and said they'd work with Congress to hammer out pathways to U.S. citizenship for millions of immigrants living in the country illegally -- especially those brought here as children.

+"I just think it's a mistake, Beto," Castro said, dismissing O'Rourke's concern that doing so could protect drug- and people-smugglers.
+"I think that you should do your homework on this issue."

+Wednesday's debate also featured a lot of Spanish, with O'Rourke speaking at length in the language during his first answer, and later getting and answering a question in it.
+New Jersey Sen. Cory Booker and Castro also spoke briefly in Spanish.

+Before the debate started, several Democratic candidates visited a detention facility for immigrant teenagers about 40 miles southwest of Miami, in Homestead, Florida.

+"There were children who were being marched like little soldiers, like little prisoners," said Massachusetts Sen. Elizabeth Warren, who wasn't allowed inside but was permitted to look over the fence.

+California Rep. Eric Swalwell and Sen. Amy Klobuchar of Minnesota also visited the facility.
+O'Rourke and Vermont Sen. Bernie Sanders are planning to go, as are Castro, Sens.
+Kamala Harris of California and Kirsten Gillibrand of New York, former Rep. John Delaney and Pete Buttigieg, the mayor of South Bend, Indiana.

-Both the Senate and House has approved separate legislation to provide funding for the care of migrants streaming into the U.S., but the bills have yet to be merged and the next step is unclear.
+The Senate and House have approved separate legislation to provide funding for the care of migrants streaming into the U.S., but the bills have yet to be merged and the next step is unclear.
 Congressional leaders hope to send Trump a compromise measure before lawmakers leave town for a July 4 recess.

-Senate Minority Leader Chuck Schumer blasted Trump for saying "'Let's blame the Democrats."'

-"That's a disgrace.
-Mr. President, you are President of the United States," Schumer said.
-"You are head of the Executive Branch.
+Senate Minority Leader Chuck Schumer called Trump blaming Democrats "a disgrace," admonishing the president: "You are head of the Executive Branch.
 You control what's happening at the border."

-Many Democrats vying to deny Trump a second term responded, meanwhile, by spending the final hours before their party's first primary debate in Miami visiting a detention facility for immigrant teenagers about 40 miles to the southwest in Homestead.

-"There were children who were being marched like little soldiers, like little prisoners," said Massachusetts Sen. Elizabeth Warren, who wasn't allowed inside but was permitted to look over the fence.

-"This is not what we should be doing as a country," Warren said.
-"These children committed no crime, these children pose no threat."

-Rep. Debbie Mucarsel-Powell, the Democrat representing the area encompassing the Homestead facility, invited the entire field of 2020 Democratic presidential hopefuls to visit, saying the Trump administration was "inflicting maximum pain on families that flee trying to build a better life."
-She is pushing for the complex to be shutdown.

-Already, California Rep. Eric Swalwell and Sen. Amy Klobuchar of Minnesota came to review the facility, in addition to Warren.
-Former Texas Rep. Beto O'Rourke and Vermont Sen. Bernie Sanders are scheduled to visit Thursday, while other 2020 Democratic presidential candidates planning similar trips include Sens.
-Kamala Harris of California and Kirsten Gillibrand of New York, former housing secretary Julian Castro, ex-U.S. Rep. John Delaney and Pete Buttigieg, the mayor of South Bend, Indiana.

-O'Rourke tweeted a link to Le Duc's photo and declared, "Trump is responsible for these deaths."

-From the scorching Sonora desert to the at-times fast-moving Rio Grande, the U.S.-Mexico border can be a perilous setting for those who cross it illegally between ports of entry.

 Associated Press writers Alan Fram in Washington and Alexandra Jaffe in Miami contributed to this report.